How does this medication work? What will it do for me?

 50 mg/12.5 mg

-Each light yellow to yellow-coloured, film-coated, oval-shaped, biconvex tablet, engraved "APO" on one side and "50 12.5" on the other side, contains 50 mg of losartan potassium and 12.5 mg of hydrochlorothiazide.
+Each light-yellow-to-yellow, film-coated, oval-shaped, biconvex tablet, engraved "APO" on one side and "50 12.5" on the other side, contains 50 mg of losartan potassium and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: carnauba wax, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, quinoline yellow Aluminum Lake, and titanium dioxide.

 100 mg/12.5 mg

-Each white to off-white-coloured, oval-shaped, biconvex, film-coated tablet, with "APO" engraved on one side and "100 12.5" on the other side, contains 100 mg of losartan potassium and 12.5 mg of hydrochlorothiazide.
+Each white-to-off-white, oval-shaped, biconvex, film-coated tablet, with "APO" engraved on one side and "100 12.5" on the other side, contains 100 mg of losartan potassium and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and titanium dioxide.

 100 mg/25 mg

-Each light yellow to yellow-coloured, film-coated, oval-shaped, biconvex tablet, engraved "APO" on one side and "100 25" on the other side, contains 100 mg of losartan potassium and 25 mg of hydrochlorothiazide.
+Each light-yellow-to-yellow, film-coated, oval-shaped, biconvex tablet, engraved "APO" on one side and "100 25" on the other side, contains 100 mg of losartan potassium and 25 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: carnauba wax, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, quinoline yellow Aluminum Lake, and titanium dioxide.